jjackson1994/SEVN_PyWrapper/cython/readme.md

 In python everything is an objects nad an object has 3 things:

-1.identity: which distingushes the object from all others.
+1. identity: which distingushes the object from all others.

 2. value: data associated to it.